\(\dashv\) ALVARO PINTADO \(\vDash\)

 • I founded, and now co-organize the Graduate Logic Seminar (GLoS) at Penn.

-• I completed my masters at Penn, where I was a Bridge to PhD Fellow and wrote my masters thesis under the supervision of Henry Towsner in TBA.
+• I completed my masters at Penn, where I was a Bridge to PhD Fellow and wrote my masters thesis under the supervision of Henry Towsner.

 • I got a BS in math at the University of Nevada Las Vegas (UNLV).
 While at UNLV, I also developed a strong interest in philosophy and sat in on numerous philosophy courses.
 I am interested broadly in the foundations of math and philosophical logic.